Smog-Eating Streets: The Concrete That Breathes

 Cities can wear you down.

-The slow erosion of optimism beneath layers of filth and fuel.
+The slow erosion of my optimism beneath layers of filth and fuel.

-But something happens when you know the streets themselves are helping.
+But I’d imagine that something happens when you know the streets themselves are helping.

 You stand at a crosswalk and breathe in, and maybe it’s placebo…but it smells like potential.

-It’s the difference between surviving and healing.
-It’s the feeling that you’re not fighting alone.
+It’s the difference between surviving and healing, and it’s the feeling that you’re not fighting alone.

-That the world is clever enough to design its own defense.
+The world is clever enough to design its own defense against the problems we create for ourselves.

-That even when policy fails, science is watching.
-And it’s creating small miracles beneath our feet.
+That even when policy fails, science is watching, and it’s consistently creating small miracles beneath our feet.

 This isn’t the kind of hope you scream from rooftops.

-It’s the kind you carry silently, like a stone in your pocket.
+It’s the kind you carry silently, like a smooth stone you found while hiking in the woods in your pocket.

 The Ghost of Asphalt Past

-But maybe we can make peace with that ghost.
+Hopefully, with these roads we can learn to make peace with that ghost.

 Maybe the road doesn’t have to be a scar…it can be a salve.